marukosan93/aws_prolific/README.md

 ```

 ##### 5. Completion code
 For this step the study needs to be set up on Prolific, so wait for that first.
 When it is set up on Prolific, add completion code for the study to the *completion_codes* table, easiest to do manually.
-Go to AWS DynamoDB insert new entry with *studyname* and corresponding completion code.
+Go to AWS DynamoDB insert new entry with *studyname* and corresponding completion code in the *completion_codes* table.

 ### Front-end HTML